tlee753/tlee753.github.io/README.md

-# new-site
+# web-dev-3
-designing website from scratch for personal use
+starting website from scratch using jekyll